Winston Peters always seems to have his hand in the pot of gold.

 During the former age, a vote for National, or even for a National MP, was also one for Key.
-You only had to look at the billboards tossed around throughout Mt Roskill during the recent by-election to admire his bald top first, before briefly glimpsing Parmjeet Parmar in the corner as you drove past.
+You only had to look at the billboards tossed around throughout Mt Roskill during the by-election to admire his bald top first, before briefly glimpsing Parmjeet Parmar in the corner as you drove past.
 Who were they voting for again?
 Mt Roskill had their say, and it wasn’t Parmar, that’s for sure.

-With English this cannot work.
+With English this didn’t work.
 You can’t compare apples and pears just like you can’t compare the man nicknamed as ‘Teflon John’ to the one who spends his downtime shearing sheep in national competitions.
 The differences are resounding, and you get the feeling that Bill English is a much better right hand man, as opposed to commander-in chief.